Song: Rakendu Kiranangal from Avalude Raavukal (1978)

 Time came and offered/presented that –

-Worshiping idol as gift
+Worshiping idol as a gift

 Nirmaalyam kondaaraadhikkaan